SFP Plus Module PCB: Tackling High-Speed and High-Density Challenges in Data Center Server PCBs

 (e.g., 400G OSFP/CFP8)

-Aggregation Layer (Aggregation)
+Aggregation Layer

-High-speed inter-rack interconnection
+High-speed inter-rack connectivity

 (e.g., 100G QSFP28)

-Access Layer (Access)
+Access Layer

-Server connectivity
+Server connections

 (e.g., 10G/25G SFP+/SFP28)

-Manufacturing a high-performance SFP Plus Module PCB is a system engineering task that requires close integration of design and manufacturing.
+Manufacturing a high-performance SFP Plus Module PCB is a systematic engineering task that requires close integration of design and manufacturing.
 HILPCB ensures that every high-speed PCB product meets the highest standards through the following core capabilities:

-Optical Communication Band and Application Matrix
+Optical Communication Frequency Bands and Application Matrix

-O-Band (1310nm) SFP+, QSFP Short-distance connection -
+O-Band (1310nm) SFP+, QSFP Short-distance connections -

 C-Band (1550nm) DCI (Data Center Interconnect) DWDM, Coherent Coherent Optical

-L-Band (1565nm+) - DWDM Extension Ultra-long-haul DWDM
+L-Band (1565nm+) - DWDM Expansion Ultra-long-haul DWDM

 Conclusion